By Zarina Macha

 Phyllis Schlafly, a woman who Feminists hate, actually acknowledged her privilege (instead of using it to bully others) and rightfully stated that Anglo-American upper-middle-class women were some of the most fortunate members of society.
 While I disagree with much of her opinions, particularly on abortion, homosexuality, sex and what she says about people of other cultures, I respect her for a) being aware of her privilege and b) using that privilege to stick up for people who had been shunned and ignored by the Feminists: housewives and mothers, who Feminism has done absolutely nothing for.
-Second-wave Feminism tacked on to the civil rights movement, with a group of angry white women having the (highly racist) nerve to say that they were as ‘oppressed’ as African Americans.
+Second-wave Feminism tacked on to the civil rights movement, with a group of highly privileged women having the nerve to say that they were as ‘oppressed’ as African Americans.
 Schlafly called the Feminists out on this, and thus she is a villain in their eyes (and it is portrayed as such in the pro-Feminist docu-drama Mrs America).

 The Feminist Legacy